-23. Registered intermediaries shall carry out risk assessment to identify, assess and take effective measures to mitigate its money laundering and terrorist financing risk with respect to its clients, countries or geographical areas, nature and volume of transactions, payment methods used by clients, etc.
+- 29. Registered intermediaries shall carry out risk assessment to identify, assess and take effective measures to mitigate its money laundering and terrorist financing risk with respect to its clients, countries or geographical areas, nature and volume of transactions, payment methods used by clients, etc. - 30.
+The risk assessment carried out shall consider all the relevant risk factors before determining the level of overall risk and the appropriate level and type of mitigation to be applied.
+The assessment shall be documented, updated regularly and made available to competent authorities and self-regulating bodies, as and when required.

-- 24. The risk assessment carried out shall consider all the relevant risk factors before determining the level of overall risk and the appropriate level and type of mitigation to be applied.
-The assessment shall be documented, updated regularly and made available to competent authorities and self-regulating bodies, as and when required. - 25.
+- 31. The Stock Exchanges and registered intermediary shall identify and assess the ML/TF risks that may arise in relation to the development of new products and new business practices, including new delivery mechanisms, and the use of new or developing technologies for both new and existing products.
+The Stock Exchanges and registered intermediaries shall ensure: - a.
+To undertake the ML/TF risk assessments prior to the launch or use of such products, practices, services, technologies; and - b.
+Adoption of a risk based approach to manage and mitigate the risks. - 32.
 The risk assessment shall also take into account any country specific information that is circulated by the Government of India and SEBI from time to time, as well as, the updated list of individuals and entities who are subjected to sanction measures as required under the various United Nations' Security Council Resolutions.